sematext/docs/docs/monitoring/spm-faq.md

 **My server stopped sending metrics, so why do I still see it under Hosts Filter?**

-Filters have 1 day granularity, which means that a server will be listed under Hosts filter until 24 hours since it last sent data have passed.
-For example, if a server stopped sending data at 1 PM and if at 8 PM you are looking at the last 6 hours of data (for a period from 2 PM until 8 PM) you will not see data from this server on the graph, but you will still see this server listed under the Hosts filter until 1 PM on the following day.
-After 1 PM on the following day this server should disappear from the Hosts filter.
+Filters have 2h day granularity, which means that a server will be listed under Hosts filter until 2h hours since it last sent data have passed.
+For example, if a server stopped sending data at 1 PM and if at 2:30 PM you are looking at the last 1 hour of data (for a period from 2 PM until 8 PM) you will not see data from this server on the graph, but you will still see this server listed under the Hosts filter until 3 PM.
+After 3 PM this server should disappear from the Hosts filter.

 **I rebooted my server and now I don't see any data in my graphs.
 What should I check?**